 Video content forms the foundation of modern marketing.
 Posts with video get 1200% more shares than those with just text or images (WordStream).
-Brands without video content marketing miss valuable attention and clicks.
+Brands without video content marketing miss attention and clicks.

 Audience Behavior & Intent on Each Platform

-User interaction patterns across platforms determine how effective your video marketing strategy will be.
+User interaction patterns across platforms determine how effective your Video Marketing Strategy will be.
 Here’s a breakdown of user behavior across the three major platforms:

-Platform | User Intent | Discovery Method | Avg.
+Platform | User Intent | Embedded in the IG ecosystem | Avg.
 Session Time |

 TikTok | Engagement first | Algorithm feed (For You) | 58 mins/day |